-LINE COMMENT STAKEHOLDER FIRSTLIGHT RE Hydraulic Influences and Geographic Extent of Water Level Fluctuations : Table 7-3 should include Hydraulic Forces in the Features column.
-FRCOG Table 7-3 was developed to evaluate how representative a propose emphasis being on the physical features and characteristics of the bank.
-Table 7-3 was never intended to evaluate hydraulic forces designed to strictly evaluate features and characteristics.
-12 The evaluation of hydraulic influences and the geographic extent of site selection methodology (as discussed in the Selection of Detail this evaluation, the proposed set of detailed study locations, combi- the range of hydraulic influences found throughout the Impoundment 13 Hydraulic Influences and Geographic Extent of Water Level Fluctuations : Existing data and analysis from the 2007 Field study, the July 2007 Woodlot study, and FirstLight's Hydraulic Modeling Assessment should be compared to the 2013 FRR data.
+LINE COMMENT STAKEHOLDER FIRSTLIGHT RES 12 Hydraulic Influences and Geographic Extent of Water Level Fluctuations : Table 7-3 should include Hydraulic Forces in the Features column.
+FRCOG Table 7-3 was developed to evaluate how representative a proposed emphasis being on the physical features and characteristics of the ac bank.
+Table 7-3 was never intended to evaluate hydraulic forces or designed to strictly evaluate features and characteristics.
+The evaluation of hydraulic influences and the geographic extent of v site selection methodology (as discussed in the Selection of Detailed this evaluation, the proposed set of detailed study locations, combine the range of hydraulic influences found throughout the Impoundment.
+13 Hydraulic Influences and Geographic Extent of Water Level Fluctuations : Existing data and analysis from the 2007 Field study, the July 2007 Woodlot study, and FirstLight's Hydraulic Modeling Assessment should be compared to the 2013 FRR data.
 Representative and calibration sites should be located in areas where 1) erosion is occurring that is not predicted or is inconsistent with the results of the previous hydraulic modeling and 2013 field investigations, and 2) where erosion is occurring in areas of high velocity and shear stress.
-FRCOG Hydraulic data analyses and modeling both independent of BSTEM understanding the range of forces causing erosion.
-Once the requi conducted/modeled which will examine the forces associated with set of detailed study sites that are representative of the hydraulic an FirstLight will be able to examine the varying hydraulic forces associated with set of the hydraulic to examine the varying hydraulic forces associated with set are representative of the hydraulic forces associated with the representative of the hydraulic conditions found throughout the Imp sites are balanced (Step 4 of the site selection methodology) is adeq proposed by FRCOG are premature at this point in the study and no level of analysis will occur once field efforts have been completed upper set.
+FRCOG Hydraulic data analyses and modeling both independent of BSTEM as understanding the range of forces causing erosion.
+Once the require conducted/modeled which will examine the forces associated with th set of detailed study sites that are representative of the hydraulic and FirstLight will be able to examine the varying hydraulic forces associated waves, etc. at each location.
+FirstLight believes the detailed study sites, combined with the representative of the hydraulic conditions found throughout the Imporsites are balanced (Step 4 of the site selection methodology) is adequiproposed by FRCOG are premature at this point in the study and not level of analysis will occur once field efforts have been completed using the selection.
 14 Hydraulic Influences and Geographic Extent of Water Level Fluctuations : The hydraulic forces category should also include sites that represent the geographic extent and magnitude of the water level elevation fluctuations in the river that are due to the operation of Northfield Mountain.
 FRCOG See comments in Line 12 15 Hydraulic Influences and Geographic Extent of Water Level Fluctuations: The river should be divided into hydraulic segments or areas of influence.
 FirstLight should identify segments based on their hydraulic modeling data and water level data.
-Potential segments would include: Barton Cove to FK Gorge/Bridge French King Gorge to Shearer Shearer to Route 10 Bridge Route 10 Bridge to Stateline Stateline to below Stebbins Island Stebbins Island to Vernon Dam FRCOG This level of analysis was conducted during Step 4 of the site select Study Sites report.
-FirstLight believes the geographic distribution proposed in this table, is appropriate and accomplishes the goal of lo ed site's riverbank features and characteristics were.
-The actual riverbank itself and not the forces acting upon the or any other forces or potential causes of erosion; it was of water level fluctuations were conducted in Step 4 of the iled Study Sites report - Appendix C).
-As determined in ined with the newly proposed sites, adequately represents ent.
+Potential segments would include: Barton Cove to FK Gorge/Bridge French King Gorge to Shearer Shearer to Route 10 Bridge Route 10 Bridge to Stateline Stateline to below Stebbins Island Stebbins Island to Vernon Dam FRCOG This level of analysis was conducted during Step 4 of the site selectio Study Sites report.
+FirstLight believes the geographic distribution of proposed in this table, is appropriate and accomplishes the goal of loo ed site's riverbank features and characteristics were.
+The actual riverbank itself and not the forces acting upon the or any other forces or potential causes of erosion; it was f water level fluctuations were conducted in Step 4 of the led Study Sites report - Appendix C).
+As determined in ined with the newly proposed sites, adequately represents nt.